Please ensure Javascript is enabled for purposes of website accessibility Profile - DR STEPHEN WAMBUGU MAINA

 Ongoing

-• 2012 - 20214 Consultant Lead Auditor- Rainforest Alliance Certification and Sustainable Agricultural Network Standards (SAN) and UTZ certified.SAN , Chain of Custody (CoC) Standard, Non Programed Audit, UTZ Certified, SAN Risk Analysis/High Risks Social audits.
+• 2012 - 2024 Outreach and extension activities as consultant Lead Auditor for Rainforest Alliance Certification and Sustainable Agricultural Network Standards (SAN) and UTZ certified.SAN , Chain of Custody (CoC) Standard, Non Programed Audit, UTZ Certified, SAN Risk Analysis/High Risks Social audits.
 I have been involved in helping farmers, companies, and stakeholders in various parts of Kenya, Tanzania, Malawi, Egypt, Burundi, Zimbabwe, Turkey, Rwanda and Ethiopia. to implement good agricultural practices and sustainable agricultural practices in tea, coffee, Avocado, flowers, chamomile, and basil.

 Completed